hyperledger/aries-rfcs/concepts/indirect-identity-control/guardianship-sample/trust-framework.md

 * `successor`: Designate a replacement to assume guardian duties.
 * `authorize`: Configure the permissions of self or other guardians.

-### Limits
+### Constraints

-Besides limits based on permissions, a guardian's privileges may be constrained in the following formal ways by guardianship credentials that use this trust framework:
+A guardian's ability to control the dependent may be constrained in the following formal ways by guardianship credentials that use this trust framework:

 #### Boundary